BFlorian59/Florian_Broeks_sportsee/README.md

 ## Install Back-End

-Regarding the data, I created a backend using NodeJS that you can find [here](https://github.com/OpenClassrooms-Student-Center/P9-front-end-dashboard).
+Then regarding data, the NodeJS backend you can find [here](https://github.com/OpenClassrooms-Student-Center/P9-front-end-dashboard).
 It will allow you to make your HTTP calls and retrieve sample data.
-Everything is described there: the installation steps as well as the HTTP calls that I have put in place.
+Everything is described there: the installation steps as well as the HTTP calls that I put in place.

+If env = 'dev' then regarding data, she is mocked in the application so no need to start the API.

 In the project directory, you can run: